28 Orienting Your Intern: Office Basics, Your Policies and Procedures, and Parking and Transportation

 - What is expected of the intern in the day to day work

-- Educational materials to read or review
+- Educational or background materials to read or review

 - First project or task